NCEAS/scicomp/README.md

 This repository gather miscellaneous scripts that were developed by the Scientific Computing team at NCEAS and might be of interest to others.

 - [using\_github\_api:](using_github_api/) Using the GitHub API to mirror all the public repositories of an Organization
-- [MorphoHacks:](MorphoHacks/) R scripts to fix csv files with extra junk column creation during the import of these files in Morpho (or R).

 --